dikshaadsul27-wq/sql-product-analytics/notes/saas_schema.md

 - Each row represents one user’s subscription period.
 - user_id is populated, seat_count = 1.
 - If a user churns and later resubscribes, you’ll see two rows (one per subscription period).
+- a single user could have multiple plans.

 B2B accounts → account‑grain
 - Each row represents one account’s subscription period.
 - user_id is NULL, seat_count can be dozens.
-- If the account churns and resubscribes, you’ll see two rows (one per subscription period, at the account level).
+- If the account churns and resubscribes, you’ll see the same row with updated status.

 2. How is MRR stored / how do I compute it?